The Bankrate promise

 Once you determine your optimal asset allocation, there is a good chance those weightings will change as gains and losses accumulate.

 Consider a portfolio composed of 60 percent stocks and 40 percent bonds at the start of the bull market in 2009.
 By now, that asset allocation would have changed to about 85 percent stocks and 15 percent bonds.
 Why?
-Because the stock market has significantly outperformed the bond market, up more than 450 percent from the market bottom.
+Because the stock market has significantly outperformed the bond market since then.

-For an investor close to retirement, such an asset allocation could be too aggressive, especially if the stock market were to enter a correction.
+For an investor close to retirement, such an asset allocation could be too aggressive, especially if the stock market were to face a lengthy bear market.

-By taking the time to review and make adjustments to your asset allocation, you might also become aware of potential opportunities to buy low and sell high.
+By taking the time to review and adjust to your asset allocation, you might also become aware of potential opportunities to buy low and sell high.

 Types of portfolio rebalancing